Friday, July 31, 2009

-Many fans of the show have made a big deal of Peggy Olson's promotion in the Season One finale, (1.13) "The Wheel".
+Many fans of "MAD MEN" have made a big deal of Peggy Olson's promotion in the Season One finale, (1.13) "The Wheel".
 Actually, many have focused upon Peggy's upward mobility from the secretarial pool to her new position as one of the firm's copywriters - a professional.
 I had just finished watching this episode and another thought came to mind.

 It finally occurred to me that Don had given Peggy that promotion in order to spite Pete Campbell.
 Pete had informed Don that he managed to acquire the Clearsil account due to his father-in-law being an executive of the company.
 One could say that Pete was simply being an asshole by trying to shove the achievement in Don's face.
 But I think that it was simply another tactic of Pete's to win Don's approval.

 Unfortunately for Pete, the tactic backfired.
 I suspect that Don - feeling satisfied and perhaps a little smug over winning the Kodak account - had decided to strike back at Pete for the latter's blackmail attempt in the previous episode, (1.12) "Nixon vs. Kennedy".
 He promoted Peggy and handed the Clearisil account over to her in order to embarrass Pete.
 It was one of the most childish and despicable acts I have ever seen on that show.
 And yet, because Pete was (and probably still is) unpopular with many fans, a good number of fans failed to notice that Don had used Peggy to get back at Pete.
 I am not surprised that Don would use a twenty-one year-old woman with eight months of secretarial experience to get back at Pete.
 What I do find surprising is that the firm's owners, Bert Cooper and Roger Sterling, allowed him to get away with this act of spite.